1 to 3 DPO Symptoms: What to Expect and When to Test

 Cramping at 3 DPO

-Yes, some women experience cramps during implantation, or the process of a fertilized embryo implanting in the uterine lining (a.k.a. the endometrium).
-This step is important to pregnancy because the developing fetus gets nutrients from the endometrium.
-These cramps can feel a lot like PMS or period cramps, which can be confusing.
-You might also experience some implantation bleeding or brown discharge during this time.
+These cramps can feel a lot like period cramps, which can be confusing.
+You might also experience some implantation bleeding or brown discharge during this time, no earlier than 10-14 DPO.

 Between cramps and bleeding, it may be difficult to tell if you are getting your period early or if you are experiencing implantation.
 Keep an eye out for other symptoms of early pregnancy to help you tell the difference.